 We work in collaboration with the Cohorts for Heart and Aging Research in Genomic Epidemiology (CHARGE) Consortium and the SpiroMeta consortium to directly investigate gene-by-nutrient interactions in relation to pulmonary function and chronic obstructive pulmonary disease, with studies on plasma omega 3 fatty acids, serum vitamin D, dietary patterns, and the dietary intake of fiber and omega 3 fatty acids.

 Genome-wide association study of lung function decline (NIH R01 HL149352, "Nutritional Omics of Lung Function Decline", multi-PIs D Hancock and PA Cassano)

 Cornell Center for Health Equity pilot project on evidence-based nutrition content for the Patient Activated Learning System, with Weill Cornell Medicine (collaborative team includes PA Cassano, Monika Safford, Laura Barre and Joan Paddock)

 Dr. Cassano's full publication list is available at NCBI.

-Patricia A. Cassano, MPH, Ph.D., is Professor and Director, Division of Nutritional Sciences, and Professor of Healthcare Policy and Research, Weill Cornell Medical College, and Director of Graduate Studies for the Minor Field of Epidemiology in the Cornell University Graduate School.
+Patricia A. Cassano, M.P.H., Ph.D., is the Alan D. Mathios Professor and Director, Division of Nutritional Sciences, and Professor, Department of Population Health Studies, Division of Epidemiology Weill Cornell Medicine, and Director of Graduate Studies for the Minor Field of Epidemiology in the Cornell University Graduate School.